ccoverstreet/Jablko/README.md

 The last release published is the last NodeJS version.
 This version is no longer being developed.
 Future versions will be written in Go.

 0.3.0 is the current development goal.
 Issues and suggested features should go in issues.
-Test.

 ## Installing